Back to blog

 When to Choose TypeScript?

-Large projects - over 10,000 lines of code ✅ Team work - more than 3 developers ✅ Enterprise applicationsLong-term projectsAPI-intensive applications
+Large projects - over 10,000 lines of code ✅ Team work - more than 3 programmers ✅ Enterprise applicationsLong-term projectsAPI-intensive applications

-Small projects - under 5,000 lines of code ✅ Prototypes and MVPsPersonal projectsScripts and toolsLanding pages
+Small projects - under 5,000 lines of code ✅ Prototypes and MVPPersonal projectsScripts and toolsLanding pages

 If you decide to migrate, do it gradually: